 YES we can still have coffee.
 As a potential client or colleague, I want to talk to you and hear you – in the most streamlined effective way possible.

 You have a coffee, I can have one, from our own offices/homes, while over the phone (phone call) or digitally face to face.
 Of course we can discuss further – without having to meet physically.
 Obviously some potential clients rightfully ‘want to see how you are looking,’ so it is optimal to grant them FaceTime or Skype time.
 (It works perfectly!)
+Some businesses make effective use of technology like ip phone systems to communicate both with their clients and internally – such a system helps keep them in line with the latest trends that modern businesses around the world are adopting to make their operations more efficient.

 I am going to explain to you how you can cut these pointless meetings out of your life while being professional and courteous.